Midigan195/alx-low_level_programming/0x14-bit_manipulation/README.md

+0 - Convert binary to decimal
-0 - Convert decimal to binary
+1 - Convert decimal to binary